saimundev/react-multi/README.md

 # react-multi

 A lightweight, customizable multi-select component for web applications.
-Easy to integrate, responsive, and supports user interactions with customizable responses.
+Easy to integrate, responsive,Dark mood, and supports user interactions with customizable responses.

 ## 🎉🎉 Features